beaker-project/beaker/documentation/user-guide/tasks.rst

 The package for which this task is defined is declared in the ``PACKAGE`` variable.
 We will simply delete this line since this task is not for testing a package.
 Every beaker test must begin with ``rlJournalStart``.
-This initializes the journalling functionality so that the logging mechanism is initialized so that your test results can be saved.
+This initializes the journaling functionality so that the logging mechanism is initialized so that your test results can be saved.
 The functionality of a test is divided into three stages: setup, start and cleanup indicated by the ``rlPhaseStartSetup``, ``rlPhaseStartTest`` and ``rlPhaseStartCleanup`` functions respectively.
-The setup phase first checks if the package which we want to test is available and then creates a temporary directory and moves there so that all the test actvities are performed in that directory.
+The setup phase first checks if the package which we want to test is available and then creates a temporary directory and moves there so that all the test activities are performed in that directory.
 The ``rlPhaseStartTest`` and its corresponding ``rlPhaseEnd``, encloses the core test logic.
 Here, as you can see, the test is checking whether an empty file has been created successfully or not.
 We will replace these